 The Substantive Change Review Committee is a peer review committee.

-Resources for Members of the Substantive Change Review Committee
+Resources for members of the Substantive Change Committee